PythonGermany/42_webserv/README.md

 Default configuration file: `/etc/webserv/webserv.conf`

 ## Flags
-Flags overwrite the default settings and the ones that are configured in the config file.
-They can be utilized to enable options directly from the start of the program and not only after the configuration was parsed and loaded
+A flag overwrites the default setting as well as the one that is configured in the config file.
+It can be utilized to configure an option directly from the start of the program instead of only after the configuration has been read and parsed.

 | Flag | Description | Allowed values
 | --- | --- | --- |